gbssg/ims.project.terminalchat/README.md

 ## Current state

-The Program is capable of:
+The program is capable of:
 - Managing Files
 - Reading from JSON files
 - Writing to JSON files
-- Creating necessary classes for basic IP/TCP connection
+- Creating necessary classes for basic TCP/IP connection

-The Program can't:
+The program can't:
-- Display an interface
+- PRovied a user interface
 - Communicate between server and client
 - Encrypt messages
--
-## Status

-Unfinished and not in development anymore.